Thurisaz (band): History

+On June 9, 2024, the band announced they would be parting ways and ending their live performances due to the band members' desire to work on new, individual projects.
+They would, however, still play their two announced concert dates in Belgium as well as a farewell tour in Turkey.
+Their final concert took place on December 6, 2024, in The Wild Western in Kortrijk, Belgium.
+Mattias Theuwen now plays in the post-metal band Ka'Una.

 Band members

-All members of Thurisaz are involved in writing the lyrics of their songs.
-While Peter and Mattias Theuwen are the primary musical composers, each song is a "band effort"; every member of Thurisaz contributes ideas, has a say, and eventually agrees on each note.
-If anyone in the band is not satisfied with a song, it is not included in the album.
+All members of Thurisaz were involved in writing the lyrics of their songs.
+While Peter and Mattias Theuwen were the primary musical composers, each song was a "band effort"; every member of Thurisaz contributed ideas, had a say, and eventually agreed on each note.
+If anyone in the band was not satisfied with a song, it was not included in the album.